The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Methods

-Star formation is modeled according to the set of prescriptions implemented in {\tt STARFORGE} discussed in the {\tt STARFORGE} methods paper \citep{Grudic+21} and reproduced here.
+Star formation is modeled according to the set of prescriptions implemented in {\tt STARFORGE} discussed in \citet{Grudic+21} and reproduced here.
 To be considered for star formation and become a sink particle, a gas cell must first satisfy a minimum density criterion based on the Jeans scale: in our simulations with a resolution of $0.01$~M$_\odot$, this density can be expressed as $\rho_J\approx4.7\times10^{-12}\,(c_s/{\rm km~s^{-1}})^6$~g~cm$^{-3}$, where c$_s$ is the local speed of sound.
 Secondly, the gas cell must be the densest cell of the cells with overlapping kernel radii (for this purpose, existing sinks have infinite density).
 Thirdly, the gas cell's density must be increasing with time.
-Fourthly, the cell must be gravitationally unstable at the resolution scale.
+Fourthly, the cell must be gravitationally unstable at the resolution scale, determined by a local Jeans analysis including contributions from the thermal pressure and velocity dispersion \citep{Federrath+10, Hopkins+13}.
+This permits star formation given the following virial condition:

+where $\Delta x = (\Delta m/\rho)^{1/3}$ is the local cell length, and ‖ · ‖ is the Frobenius norm.
 Fifth, the tidal tensor at the position of the gas cell must be fully compressive.
-Finally, the free fall timescale for the gas cell must be shorter than both the free fall and orbital timescales to nearby sink particles.
-Upon becoming a sink particle, the new star can accrete gas particles based on the conditions in the methods paper\citep{Grudic+21}.
+Finally, the free-fall timescale for the gas cell must be shorter than both the free-fall and orbital timescales to nearby sink particles.